jim-easterbrook/Photini/README.rst

    It is already usable but, like all other software, it has bugs.
    Before using it be sure to back up all your photographs (you do this anyway, right?) as I can't guarantee you won't accidentally damage them.

-Photini's documentation is a long way from complete, but you can read what's been written so far at http://photini.readthedocs.io/.
+Photini's documentation is a work in progress, but you can read what's been written so far at http://photini.readthedocs.io/.

 .. _readme-getting_help: